Wardrobe of Anne of Denmark: Scotland

 Anne of Denmark came to Scotland as the bride of King James VI in 1590, bringing a large trousseau of newly made clothes, with other supplies and personnel, "all so costly, it is strange to hear".
 She brought a Danish wardrobe master Søren Johnson, a tailor Paul Rey, and a furrier Henry Koss.
 Four Scottish tailors, Peter Sanderson, William or Walter Simpson, Adam Dewar, and Peter Rannald joined her service.
-Anne of Denmark was crowned at St Giles on 17 May 1590, dressed in robes of purple velvet and silk taffeta.